16A707D/strawpoll/README.md

 [/signup]
 ```

-Type, min, and max can all be ommitted, and you'll get a signup sheet that only allows one
+Type, min, and max can all be omitted, and you'll get a signup sheet that only allows one
 option to be selected.
 Min and max are both optional for `type=multiple`.

 ## Configuration